Pain Management Programme

 Some people do have to live with some level of pain, but our aim is to help you regain your lifestyle.
 Regular practice of the techniques we teach you may give considerable relief and the techniques can be useful at more stressful times when pain can worsen.

 Techniques such as reducing stress management, relaxation, imaginary techniques, and reprogramming emotional events can be an integral part of your treatment.
+Positive thinking is important.

 It’s important to learn self-help techniques and to practice them regularly, especially at the beginning of your time with us.